-- Assumptions or Actuarial The estimates on which the cost of the Dian is calculated including.
-Assumptions: The estimates on which the cost of the Plan is calculated including: (a) Investment return - the rate of investment yield that the Plan will earn over the long-term future net, in this case, of investment and administrative expenses. (b) Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; (c) Retirement rates - the rate or probability of retirement at a given age; and (d) Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
-Normal Cost: The amount of contributions required to fund the level cost allocated to the current year of service.
-Actuarial Accrued Liability For Actives: The equivalent of the accumulated normal costs allocated to the years before the valuation date.
-Actuarial Accrued Liability For Pensioners: The single sum value of lifetime benefits to existing pensioners.
-This sum takes account of life expectancies appropriate to the ages of the pensioners and the interest that the sum is expected to earn before it is entirely paid out in benefits.
-Unfunded (Prefunded) Actuarial Accrued Liability: The extent to which the actuarial accrued liability of the Plan exceeds (or is exceeded by) the assets of the Plan.
-There are many approaches to paying off the unfunded or prefunded actuarial accrued liability, from meeting the interest accrual only to amortizing it over a specific period of time.
+- Assumptions or Actuarial Assumptions: The es stimates on which the cost of the Plan is calculated including: (a) Investment return - the rate of investment yield that the Plan will earn over the long-term future net, in this case, of investment and administrative expenses. (b) Mortality rates - the death rates of employees and pensioners; life expectancy is based on these rates; (c) Retirement rates - the rate or probability of retirement at a given age; and (d) Turnover rates - the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.
+Normal Cost: nount of contributions required to fund the level cost allocated to the current f service.
+Actuarial Accrued Liability For Actives: quivalent of the accumulated normal costs allocated to the years before the ion date.
+Actuarial Accrued Liability For Pensioners: accour ngle sum value of lifetime benefits to existing pensioners.
+This sum takes nt of life expectancies appropriate to the ages of the pensioners and the interest e sum is expected to earn before it is entirely paid out in benefits.
+Unfunded (Prefunded) Actuarial Accrued Liability: by) the prefun tent to which the actuarial accrued liability of the Plan exceeds (or is exceeded e assets of the Plan.
+There are many approaches to paying off the unfunded or ded actuarial accrued liability, from meeting the interest accrual only to zing it over a specific period of time.